 Andrade Economics (ae) is an economic development practice focused on positioning communities for sustainable economic prosperity.
 We accomplish this by crafting fruitful public-private partnerships in support of high-wage tech and knowledge-based communities. ae helps clients identify the issues they seek to address, optimize their assets and provide them a comprehensive set of tools and professional services to succeed.

-ae is based on the professional experience and proven track record of Ernest Andrade, a practitioner with over fifteen years of experience serving the knowledge-based community in Charleston, South Carolina.
+ae is based on the professional experience and proven track record of Ernest Andrade, a practitioner with over twenty years of experience serving the tech community in Charleston, South Carolina.

 Charleston's comprehensive approach to developing its high-wage, low-impact and diversified economy is due in large part to a practical, "no studies required" approach.
 The focus on quality over quantity and substance over marketing hype has catapulted Charleston to a diverse tech and creative hub.

 - HITTING SINGLES VS. HOME RUNS

 - COMMUNITY-SOURCED INTELLIGENCE VS. CONSULTANT REPORTS

 - CONVENING ADVISORY GROUPS VS. COMMITTEES

 What we do